Zelda64Recomp/Zelda64Recomp/BUILDING.md

 cmake --build build-cmake --target Zelda64Recompiled -j$(nproc) --config Release # or Debug
 ```

+> [!NOTE]
+> Both the CI and Dev Containers require you to make available a secret: `ZRE_REPO_WITH_PAT` which should contain a the scripts: `process.sh` and `process.ps1` for Linux and Windows respectively.
+These scripts should make sure the required files for building the project are present in the repository root.

 ## 6. Success

 Voilà!
 You should now have a `Zelda64Recompiled` file in the `build-cmake` directory!